 After the consultation is finished you can either decide to start your claim if you have been advised that you have a valid and potential personal injury claim or you can have as much time as you need to decide on how to proceed next.
 If you wish for us to represent you we would need to take further information.

 The information that is required to start a personal injury claim includes;

 - Personal information – the solicitors will take information regarding personal details such as name, address, DOB etc in order to start compiling a personal file.

-- Information of third party – information regarding the third party i.e. who you believe is to blame for the injury or illness you have sustained.
+- Information of the third party – information regarding the third party i.e. who you believe is to blame for the injury or illness you have sustained.
 In regards to a road traffic accident, RTA, it is vital that you manage to get the registration details of the person/person’s who you think is at fault, get as much detail as possible as it will mean that your case will be more straight forward.
 If the personal injury is a work-related injury then your company name and address is sufficient and in terms of slip, trip and falls the name or place or where it happened.

 - Identification – personal identification of yourself will also be needed in terms of passport, driving licence, and proof of address.